what we do

 SHO Farm's 1300-acres are currently home to the important research and demonstration of these principles.
 From our progressive forest management plan that favors mushroom production, water quality, and carbon farming, to our mature 8-acre fruit and nut permaculture system, to our food lab and cidery, to the duck sanctuary, to our pollinator fields, to our wild-food foraging system...we integrate intersecting fields of knowledge into a coherent blueprint for future land stewardship and food system practices.

-We also offer workshops and help other land owners and sanctuaries integrate similar systems on their own properties.
+We offer workshops and help other land owners and sanctuaries integrate similar systems on their own properties.

-we help other sanctuaries set up habitat and forage plantings that can help enhance the well-being of their animals, off-set food costs and reduce the damage that supplemental tillage crop feeds cause to soil ecology, wildlife habitats, and resident animals (mice, voles, birds, snakes, frogs, toads).
+We help sanctuaries set up habitat and forage plantings that can help enhance the well-being of their animals, off-set food costs and reduce the damage that supplemental tillage crop feeds cause to soil ecology, wildlife habitats, and resident animals (mice, voles, birds, snakes, frogs, toads).

 "Sanctuary at SHO" is a DBA of Foundation for a Sustainable Future, a 501(C)3 non profit private operating foundation.